xiaoxiae/videos/18-lopt/SCRIPT.md

 And, last but not least, are there classes of ILP problems that can be solved in polynomial time?
 And for those that aren't in such class, can we at least get approximate solutions in polynomial time?

-I like to think that most topics, linear programming included, can be thought of as an iceberg (in this case a convex one) -- the surface contains simple concepts that everyone can see, but if you dive down, you can discover a whole new world, a part of which we'll explore in the next video.
+I like to think that most topics, linear programming included, can be thought of as an iceberg (in this case a convex one).
+The surface contains simple concepts that everyone can see, but if you dive down, you can discover a whole new world, a part of which we'll explore in the next video.

 So if you found this interesting, stay tuned and thank you for watching!